wehlutyk/thesis/content/3-gistr-4-results.md

 This is consistent with our intuition that when a transformation appears after a period of stability, it is likely to trigger other transformations following it until a new stable (often much shorter) utterance is reached.

 The situation in the utterance dimension involves more event types.
-On the parent side, we note the series of deletion events $\mathcal{D}_p$, the series of replacements with or without exchange $\mathcal{R}_p$, and the series of exchanges $\mathcal{E}_p$ (with or without replacements, such that there is a small overlap with $\mathcal{R}_p$).
+In the parent array, we note the series of deletion events $\mathcal{D}$ and the series of replacements $\mathcal{R}_p$.
-On the child side, we note the series of insertion events $\mathcal{I}_c$, the series of replacements with or without exchange $\mathcal{R}_c$, and the series of exchanges $\mathcal{E}_c$ (here too with or without replacements).
+In the child array, we note the series of insertion events $\mathcal{I}$ and the series of replacements $\mathcal{R}_c$.
 A conserved word is considered an absence of event.
-Note that because of inserted and deleted words, replacements and exchanges may not appear with the same distributions on the parent and child sides.
+Note that because of inserted and deleted words, replacements may not appear with the same distributions in the parent and child arrays.
-As a consequence, $\mathcal{R}_p$ and $\mathcal{R}_c$, as well as $\mathcal{E}_p$ and $\mathcal{E}_c$, may not have the same distribution of inter-event times.
+As a consequence, $\mathcal{R}_p$ and $\mathcal{R}_c$ may not have the same distribution of inter-event times.
 The burstiness measures for each of these series are shown in @fig:gistr-utterance-burstiness-words, along with the burstiness of the series made of all parent or child events without distinguishing their type.
-The plots show that deletions, insertions and exchanges are all bursty, and replacements are undistinguishable from a non-bursty process such as a Poisson process.
+The plots show that deletions and insertions are both bursty, while replacements are undistinguishable from a non-bursty process such as a Poisson process.
-When all event types are joined together, the process is also bursty, albeit somewhat less.
+When all event types are joined together, the process is also bursty, albeit slightly less.

-Given the strength of this behaviour for deletions, insertions and exchanges, we further look at these series by collapsing each contiguous chunk of deleted, inserted, or exchanged words into a single event
+Given the strength of this behaviour for deletions and insertions, we further look at these series by collapsing each contiguous chunk of deleted or inserted words into a single event.
-This leads to a series of deletion, insertion, or exchange chunks separated by word conservations (non-events).
+This leads to a series of deletion and insertion chunks separated by word replacements and word conservations (non-events).
-For inter-event times, it corresponds to removing the null values in the previous distributions of inter-event times (which separated words in the same chunk), such that computing the burstiness of the chunk process is straightforward.
+For inter-event times, it corresponds to removing the null values in the previous distributions of inter-event times (which separated words in the same chunk);
+computing the burstiness of the chunk process is therefore straightforward.
 The values plotted in @fig:gistr-utterance-burstiness-chunks show that none of the chunk processes are bursty;
 rather, they are slightly more regular than a Poisson process would be.

 Although this behaviour is consistent with our intuition of the way an utterance is reformulated, there is a question as to whether the alignment tool we developed does not favour burstiness.
 In other words, are these measures not due to artefacts?
 Indeed, the scores of operations are parametrised in such a way that insertion and deletion gaps are assigned different costs for initial opening and extension.
-The same question goes for exchanges, which are penalised for creation but not for extension.
 Let us answer this concern.
-For insertions and deletions, the parametrisation of costs does make it possible for burstiness to be more easily identified, but does not make it a necessity: setting the gap opening cost to the same value as the gap extension cost would make the alignment tool neutral with respect to burstiness (setting it lower would be biased against burstiness, and the alignment algorithm would favour word mismatches over gaps to encode differences).
+While the parametrisation of costs does make it possible for burstiness to be more easily identified, it does not make it a necessity: setting the gap opening cost to the same value as the gap extension cost would make the alignment tool neutral with respect to burstiness (setting it lower would be biased against burstiness, and the alignment algorithm would favour word mismatches over gaps to encode differences).
-In our case, the parameters we trained set the gap opening cost to a much higher value than the extension cost, such that the alignment tool does find bursty insertions and deletions more easily.
+In our case, the parameters we trained set the gap opening cost to a much higher value than the extension cost (.29 vs. .12 in absolute values), such that the alignment tool does find bursty insertions and deletions more easily.
 However, these parameters are learned from hand-coded alignments and their output has been validated on test samples: any bursty insertions or deletions detected by the alignments is therefore the product of the data itself.
-The situation for exchanges is slightly more complicated, but the detailed analysis shows no clear bias either in favour or against burstiness in the alignment procedure.
-^[We focus on the possibility for one-word exchanges, which are the hardest to produce, and contribute most to low burstiness.
-One-word exchanges can be produced in three situations we must distinguish:
-\(1) an exchange matching one-word gaps;
-\(2) an exchange matching a one-word gap with a gap of at least two words;
-\(3) an exchange matching two gaps of at least two words.
-For case (1), equation \ref{eq:exchange-score} entails that the base score of this one-word exchange is $\theta_{mismatch} + \theta_{exchange} - 2 \theta_{open} = -.81$
-An exchange must have a strictly positive score to be accepted, meaning that single word exchanges are possible if the matched pair of words has similarity $> .81$.
-For case (2), aligning the two parts of the exchange will yield a single word match and one or two gaps (if the match appears between gaps), such that the base score of the exchange is $\theta_{mismatch} + \theta_{exchange} - \theta_{open} - \theta_{extend} = -.98$ for a single internal gap, and $\theta_{mismatch} + \theta_{exchange} - 2 \theta_{extend} = -1.15$ for two internal gaps;
-a single word match can bring the first score above zero, but not the second, such that those exchanges are never accepted.
-Therefore, exchanges of a 2+ words gap with a one-word gap are possible, but only if the word match is at an extremity of the 2+ words gap.
-For case (3), aligning the parts of the exchange yields a single word match and two to four gaps (depending on where the match falls w.r.t. the gaps), none of which can be accepted.
-In short, case (1) is easily accepted, case (2) is accepted part of the time, and case (3) is always rejected as a candidate exchange.
-Exchanges with more than one word match easily override their initial cost.
-Without further information on the proportions represented by each case, we can only conclude to no clear bias either in favour or against burstiness in this detection procedure: some situations are accepted and others rejected.
-Note that not accepting all one-word exchanges is also necessary so as not to consider all the simple changes in stopwords as candidate exchanges.
-]
-Combined with the hand-evaluation of deep alignments on a test sample, it is safe to consider that the bursty behaviour of exchanges is no artefact, and is a real effect in the data.

-Given these measures, we propose to model a transformation along the utterance dimension as a series of chunk operations, acting either on the parent side or on the child side of the transformation.
-In order to keep the analysis palatable, we choose to set aside word exchanges and focus on word insertions, deletions and replacements.
-At each step in the series, a parent word is proposed for copy.
-An event can then be either the deletion of a chunk of words on the parent side (i.e. skipping that many candidate words for copy), or the insertion of a chunk of words on the child side, or the copying of the candidate word (either perfectly or with replacement).
-The process continues until there are no more candidate words left, at which point there may be a final insertion chunk, and the process stops.

-\todo{finish this exposition}
+We now move on to further characterising the size, position, and dependencies between replacements and insertion and deletion chunks.

 <div id="fig:gistr-utterance-burstiness">
-![Burstiness of word operations ](images/gistr-computed/exp_3/burstiness-words.png){#fig:gistr-utterance-burstiness-words width=50%}
+![Burstiness of word operations ](images/gistr-computed/exp_3/burstiness-words.png){#fig:gistr-utterance-burstiness-words width=58%}
 ![Burstiness of chunks
-](images/gistr-computed/exp_3/burstiness-chunks.png){#fig:gistr-utterance-burstiness-chunks width=50%}
+](images/gistr-computed/exp_3/burstiness-chunks.png){#fig:gistr-utterance-burstiness-chunks width=42%}

-Burstiness in the utterance dimension. \todo{explanations}
+Burstiness of operations in the utterance dimension.
+The left pane shows the burstiness of each type of word-level operation (in parent and child arrays), as well as the burstiness of the series made of all operations joined regardless of their type.
+The right pane shows the burstiness for deletions, insertions, and joined events, where contiguous blocks of operations are collapsed into single events.
+This corresponds to the burstiness of *chunks* of deletions, insertions, and joined events (i.e. only considering strictly positive inter-event times).
+Grey lines are the 95% confidence intervals.
 </div>

 ### Inner structure {#sec:gistr-results-inner}

-\todo{outline}

 ### High-level case studies